Department of Computer Science

 CS-254 COMPUTER NETWORKS (4 Credits)

-A study of computer networks based on the OSI model of a layered network architecture.
-The TCP/IP protocol suite is used to illustrate network protocols.
+A study of computer networks based on a layered network architecture.
+Various essential network protocols are examined.
 The course includes an overview of local area networks, routing algorithms, and network applications.
 The course consists of three lecture hours and one two-hour laboratory per week.
-The laboratory component provides experience in network programming using sockets.

 Corequisite(s): Take CSL-254